 Payment options are cash, POS (point of service) credit/debit card, credit card number saved in-app, or PayPal.

 Cabify (iOS, Android) and Easy Taxi (iOS, Android) have recently joined forces and are both taxi-hailing applications.
 There is a base service as well as discount levels of 20-30%.
 Choosing your fare level works the same as 99, enter your origin and destination and your fare estimates will provide a variety of options based upon the drivers currently on the street.

 As with all of the other ride-hailing apps, to get started you will need to enter your phone number and have cell service to accept a verification code.
 Once you have done that, you complete your registration and you are good to go.

 Both Cabify and Easy Taxi have English and Portuguese language versions.
 And as with all of the other Salvador ride-hailing services, you have the option of storing a credit card for cashless payment or choosing to pay in cash at the end of the ride.

-ItMOV (iOS Brazil store, Android) launched with a huge splash during Carnival 2019.
+ItMOV (iOS Brazil store, Android) launched with a huge splash during Carnaval 2019.
 They were a major sponsor of the event, with their logo plastered on billboards, trio elétricos, and signage throughout the city.

 I’m excited about the potential of this app because the company is from Salvador.
 It is also focused on safety and security, which is always a concern here.
 Unfortunately, however, the rider app is not available in the US iTunes Store so I cannot review it.
 The driver app is currently in the US Store, so I’m hoping that is something that is resolved soon, as I’d like to support this home-grown business.